-Three new publications focusing on 1) multi-trait genomic selection and weevil resistance in Norway spruce (Full article here), 2) impact of polycross mating designs on genomic predictions in white spruce (Full article here), and 3) a costs – benefits analysis on the implementation of genomic selection in plantations from Québec (Full article here).
+Four new publications focusing on 1) multi-trait genomic selection and weevil resistance in Norway spruce (Full article here), 2) a costs – benefits analysis on the implementation of genomic selection in plantations from Québec (Full article here), 3) impact of polycross mating designs on genomic predictions in white spruce (Full article here), and the genomic selection for resistance to spruce budworm in white spruce (Fulla article here).

 Azaiez, A., N. Pavy, S. Gérardi, J. Laroche, B. Boyle, F. Gagnon, M.-J. Mottet, J. Beaulieu & J. Bousquet.
 2018.
 A catalog of annotated high-confidence SNPs from exome capture and sequencing reveals highly polymorphic genes in Norway spruce (Picea abies).
 BMC Genomics 19: 942 (13p.).